Jorge García (footballer, born 1969)

-Jorge García (born 11 November 1969) is an Argentine former professional footballer who played primarily as forward.
+Jorge García (born 11 November 1969) is an Argentine former professional footballer who played as forward.

 Club career

-In the summer of 1991, he joined Polish top division side Wisła Kraków.
+In the summer of 1991, García joined Polish top division side Wisła Kraków.
 He made his league debut in a 3–3 draw against Górnik Zabrze on 28 July 1991.
-Representing the club during the 1991–92 season, García made three league appearances without any goal scored.
+Representing the club during the 1991–92 season, he made three league appearances without any goal scored.